Susan Campbell Hall, ground floor

 Students seeking admission to the Graduate School must submit an online application.
 Links may be found on each department’s or school’s website.
 Official transcripts from all colleges or universities from which the student has received a bachelor’s or advanced degree must be sent to the Office of Admissions.

-Transcripts of all college work, both undergraduate and graduate, must be sent to the department or professional school of the university in which the applicant plans to study.
+Transcripts of all college work, both undergraduate and graduate, must be submitted to the department or professional school of the university in which the applicant plans to study.
 The applicant may also be asked to submit materials such as transcripts of test scores (e.g., Graduate Record Examinations, Miller Analogies Test), evidence of foreign-language proficiency, and letters of reference.
 The applicant should ascertain from the school or department what additional materials, if any, are expected and send them directly to the department.
 In some cases, these materials will be collected electronically as part of the online application.

 Admission for Graduate Postbaccalaureate Study.
 An applicant with a bachelor’s degree or the equivalent from an accredited institution who wants to take graduate course work, but does not intend to pursue a specific graduate degree, must submit the official application form and an official transcript from the college or university from which he or she received the bachelor’s degree and any subsequent advanced degrees to the Graduate School.
 (University of Oregon graduates do not need to send an official transcript to the Graduate School.)
 Graduate postbaccalaureate status is a nondegree classification.
 A satisfactory record is a major influence in allowing reenrollment.
 Credits earned by postbaccalaureate students are recorded on the student's transcript.
 For more information see Other Graduate Classifications below under General Requirements and Policies.